 Benefits:

-- Vitamin c present in it can help prevent anemia.
+- Vitamin c present in it can help prevent anaemia.

 Also Read: Iron Rich Foods